 “Typography offers students an opportunity to explore their creativity within a specified format.
 It requires an understanding and appreciation of the building blocks of language, which can then be manipulated through imagination, perseverance and awareness – all excellent qualities to demonstrate to potential employers.”

 New fonts will be uploaded three times a year from University of Salford students and those from other institutions.
 In addition to providing free downloadable fonts in future, the project team is also looking at giving short courses in type design.”

-Salford Type Foundry will be launched on Wednesday 21 November 2012 at 52 Princess Street, Manchester, between 6-8pm.
-Student and industry guests will be invited to celebrate the work on show, offering an opportunity to see typefaces exhibited and explore the website.
+Salford Type Foundry launched on 21 November, and student and industry guests were invited to celebrate the work on show, offering an opportunity to see typefaces exhibited and explore the website.

 You can view some of the fonts in the gallery below (click on an image to see a larger version.)